“The server could not complete your request” Error in SharePoint Designer

-All of a sudden, SharePoint designer 2013 started giving an error message “The server could not complete your request.
+All of a sudden, SharePoint designer 2013 started giving an error message, “The server could not complete your request.
 For more specific information, click the Details button” when tried opening SharePoint 2013 sites.
-I’ve experienced this error with SharePoint 2010 sites also.
+I’ve experienced this error with SharePoint 2010 sites as well.

 Here are some solutions to solve this error: